 If the ATO classifies you as a trader, your gains will be taxed as income rather than capital gains.
 This means the 50% discount does not apply to you, and you cannot offset gains against your capital losses.
 However, you can offset your trading losses against your other types of income.

 However, if you acquire cryptocurrency purely to purchase goods and services for personal use, the purchase is exempt from CGT if it costs under $10,000 and provided you can substantiate your claims.
 Where the cost of the Bitcoin exceeds $10,000, the personal use exemption will not be available and CGT will apply.

 Regulations are likely to continue evolving as more investors and traders acquire cryptocurrencies as part of their portfolio.

 Guidelines for investing in cryptocurrencies can be confusing.
 It is essential to disclose your cryptocurrency activities and transactions, or face the possibility of being penalised by the ATO.
 Contact the team at Moiler to help you with lodging your tax return.

 Prepay Your Small Business Expenses and Save Tax

-This document has been prepared by Moiler Partners, an Authorised Representative of Count Financial Limited ABN 19 001 974 625; AFSL 227232 (“Count”) a wholly-owned, non-guaranteed subsidiary of Commonwealth Bank of Australia ABN 48 123 123 124 and is for general information only.
+This document has been prepared by Moiler Wealth, an Authorised Representative of Count Financial Limited ABN 19 001 974 625; AFSL 227232 (“Count”) a wholly-owned, non-guaranteed subsidiary of Commonwealth Bank of Australia ABN 48 123 123 124 and is for general information only.
 The presentation has been prepared without taking into account your personal objectives, financial situation or needs.
 You should assess whether the information is appropriate for your needs and consider talking to a Count Authorised Representative before making any investment decision.
 The relevant PDS should be considered before making a decision about any financial product.
 The information is provided as an information service only and does not constitute financial product advice and should not be relied upon as financial product advice.
 16 December 2019.